What happens if a user closes the page before audio is completely uploaded?

 Where are the Questions stored and who displays them?

-The publisher owns all their content and Questions.
-It's up to the publisher to have an Item bank of Questions in place and provide the ability for students to log in to their system, etc. The publisher simply embeds Learnosity functionality.
+The publisher owns all of their own content and Questions.
+It's up to the publisher to have an Item bank of Questions in place and to provide the ability for students to log in to the system.
+The publisher simply embeds Learnosity functionality.

 What format does audio get stored in on the server?

-The recording format is WAV (with ulaw compression).
-We convert to MP3 for storage and playback.
+The recording format is WAV (with μ-law compression).
+We convert the recording to MP3 format for storage and playback.